 Sharing your messages to student computers is another effective way to make sure your message is noticed.
 Once you’ve set up Rise Vision on your school computers, every time your students open a new tab they will see your most important messages.
 This helps keep your school safe, your students connected to your community and creates a strong culture.
-You can learn more about these features here.

 Start your communication plan now

 Back to school this year will be stressful for all involved but clearly communicating the steps you are taking will help keep your community safe and make them feel more comfortable.
 We’re here to help you implement your communication plan using all of the tools available.

 You can start a trial below to get started or if you have questions about digital signage, temperature scanning, emergency notifications, or something else don’t hesitate to contact us.
 We respond to every message that comes in, typically in minutes.